sergiozxy/RealEstateBrokerage/README.md

 * `result_table` contains the `tex` source files that replicate the tables
 * `archive` is the unused files that should be deleted.

+the data should be placed in the base folder, and all of the cleaning or analysis codes should be set working directory to that folder.

 ## Progress

 The dependent variable is `ln_income`, `ln_end_price`, `ln_negotiation_period` and `ln_negotiation` and there are three set of explanatory variables, including density based index (DBI), the entry and continuous effect, and the proxy variable to capture the effect of the continuous DBI effect.